-Over a career that spanned more than 60 years, designer Karl Lagerfeld, who died Tuesday at 85, was one of the most recognizable figures in the fashion industry, and beyond.
+Over a career that spanned more than 60 years, designer Karl Lagerfeld, who died on February 19, 2019 at 85, was one of the most recognizable figures in the fashion industry, and beyond.
 Here, a time line of the pivotal moments.

 • Lagerfeld is born in Hamburg, Germany.
 (The designer was always cagey about his birth date, which could be as late as 1938.)